komatsu5147/HaloMF.jl/README.md

 # HaloMF

 This package contains functions to return a **halo multiplicity function** (hence the name, "HaloMF"), which is the fundamental building block for computing the (comoving) number density of gravitationally collapsed structures, called *halos*, in the Universe.
+The package also contains functions to return linear and nonlinear **halo bias** parameters, which describe how halos cluster relative to the underlying matter distribution.

 ## Installation